Guides

 btcli tx add-stake --hotkey 5F... --netuid 1 --amount-tao 100 --dry-run

-await client.execute(intent, wallet)Every stake operation must move at least the chain minimum — by default
+await client.execute(intent, wallet)Partial stake operations must move at least the chain minimum — by default

 nominations that fall below a nominator minimum (a governance-set fraction of